 Editorial Board member of

 Comput and Math Methods in Medicine (CMMM),

 What's New ---

-Sept 2017: Extended acyl chains in raft-like bilayer increase those lipid atoms which simultaneously contacts to both helical peptides placed in the dimeric state, thereby stabilizing the dimeric state.
+Sept 2017: Extended conformations of acyl chains in raft-like bilayer increase those lipid atoms which simultaneously contacts to both helical peptides placed in the dimeric state, thereby stabilizing the dimeric state.